Siphon880gh/devbrain/Enterprise - DevOps, CI CD - Cloudflare, Docker, Jenkins, Kubernetes, Redis, Linux, Scaling, Server Admin/_ CLOUDFLARE/Cloudflare Setups/Cloudflare for DOMAIN.com (Incl SSL Https).md

 In addition, you may want these records too:
 ![[Pasted image 20260328055325.png]]

+Note did not include AAAA records for IPv6.
+But if you were to do that, create AAAA records for subdomain(s) and domain, and use the IPv6 numerical address that your web-host provides.

 ## 4. SSL/TLS on Cloudflare (origin still uses your cert)

 Traffic path: **Browser <-> Cloudflare (HTTPS)** and **Cloudflare <-> your nginx (HTTPS or HTTP)**.